 - £250,001-£925,000: 5% (0% up to £500,000 for homes sold and settled by July 2021)

 - Over £1.5 million: 12%

 There are circumstances where you may not end up paying this amount.
-For example, if the price of your property is only slightly over one of the Stamp Duty rate bands, then the estate agent or the seller may accept a lower amount.
-Also, if you divorce your partner, there is no Stamp Duty to pay if you give a portion of your property’s value to them.
+For example, if your property’s price is only slightly over one of the Stamp Duty rate bands, then the estate agent or the seller may accept a lower amount.
+If you divorce your partner, there is no Stamp Duty to pay if you give them a portion of your property’s value.